calvinsettachatgul/aws_associate_solutions_architect/load_balancers_health_checks/notes.md

 don't have any ssl certificates

 configure health checks
+    this is the guts of the elb
 	this is really important
 	load balancer queries a file
 		will bring the load balancer in service or out of service

+what is the ping path

 load balancer
 queryies a file or pathway
 depending on results brings load balancer into or out of service

-path will be the healthcheck.html response time out
+path will be the healthcheck.html

+there are advaanced details
+response time out
     time to wait when receiving response

 2 to 60 seconds
 	min to max up to 60 seconds

 health check interval
-	this is the amount of time between each health check
+	this is the amount of time between each health check between each check 5 sec to 300 sec

 amount of time between each health check